 Keith Webb, MD: “Oklahoma is a phenomenal place to train.
 The atmosphere is collegial.
 You assume real responsibility for the service immediately.
 There is ample opportunity to teach residents and students.
 This is a high-volume center, and you will operate on half that volume.
 (The downside of having two fellows.)
 You will quickly gain operative autonomy.
 This is THE research center for the state, a leader in the region, and involved in cooperations on a national level.
 I genuinely enjoyed working with each of the attendings.
 If I were back in the position of applying for fellowship with what I know now, I would still want to train at OU Children's Hospital.”

 Jack Schneider, MD: "The OU pediatric surgery fellowship provides exceptional training.
-The case volume, breadth and complexity is outstanding and will provide graduates with the knowledge, experience and technical expertise to be comfortable managing basic and index level procedures immediately as they start practice.
+The case volume, breadth and complexity is ;outstanding and will provide graduates with the knowledge, experience and technical expertise to be comfortable managing basic and index level procedures immediately as they start practice.
 Didactic and multidisciplinary meetings allow the fellow to assimilate the requisite academic information to allow her/him to be confident when taking the written and oral board exams.
 Administrative duties are not onerous; however, those required allow the trainee to understand team and program management.
 As a senior fellow, you are the leader of the service, and have impeccable faculty support in doing so.
 Finally, there is a collegial atmosphere where you are respected and valued both as a surgeon and a person.
 I could not be happier to be part of the OU Pediatric Surgery Family and would choose this fellowship again in a heartbeat."